Senashu/Ty-1-Trainer/README.md

 # Ty-1-Trainer
-#A Trainer for the Game "Ty the Tasmanian Tiger" Patch 1.44
+<br>A Trainer for the Game "Ty the Tasmanian Tiger" Patch 1.44 <br />
-#Written in Python 3.10
+Written in Python 3.10

 ## Movement